-According to the National Institutes of Health (NIH), precision medicine is “an emerging approach for disease treatment and prevention that takes into account individual variability in genes, environment, and lifestyle for each person.”
-Announced in 2015 by former President Obama in his State of the Union address, the Precision Medicine Initiative (PMI) seeks to promote research at the intersection of lifestyle, environment, and genetics to produce new knowledge for more effective ways to prolong health and treat disease.
-Although the text mining community had already explored this realm for some years, official endorsement and funding are beginning to bear fruit.
+According to the National Institutes of Health (NIH), precision medicine is "an emerging approach for disease treatment and prevention that takes into account individual variability in genes, environment, and lifestyle for each person."
+Announced in 2015 by President Obama, the Precision Medicine Initiative (PMI) seeks to promote research at the intersection of lifestyle, environment, and genetics to produce new knowledge for more effective ways to prolong health and treat disease.

-This session will attract researchers with a strong text mining and/or visualization background who are actively collaborating with bench scientists and clinicians for the deployment of integrative approaches in precision medicine that could impact scientific discovery.
+This session focuses on efforts where informatics researchers are actively collaborating with bench scientists and clinicians for the deployment of integrative approaches in precision medicine that could impact scientific discovery.

-Topics of interest to this session include novel text mining or natural language processing (NLP) approaches at the intersection of lifestyle, environment, and genetics that enable further understanding of disease processes and effective treatment for individuals and cohorts that share specific characteristics.
-The following list summarizes the specific topics of key interest (the list is not exhaustive):
+Topics of interest to this session include novel natural language processing (NLP) and visual analytics approaches at the intersection of lifestyle, environment, and genetics that enable further understanding of disease processes and effective treatment for individuals and cohorts that share specific characteristics.
+Examples of topics that could be of interest:

 Please see the official PSB website for more details on manuscript submission: https://psb.stanford.edu/

 Each paper must be accompanied by a cover letter.
 The cover letter must state the following: